Uncoupled Learning of Differential Stackelberg Equilibria with Commitments: Background

-In settings such as human--AI collaboration, a natural hierarchy emerges where one agent takes up the role of a leader, and the other adapts to the leader's behaviour \cite{nikolaidis2017game, fisac2019hierarchical, celikok2022best}.
-The natural solution concept in the hierarchical play is the Stackelberg equilibrium, in which the leader chooses a strategy that maximizes its payoff under the follower's best response. \begin{definition}[Stackelberg Equilibrium\footnote{See~\citep{simaan1973stackelberg}}] Let the set $\text{BR}(x) = \arg\max_{y \in \mathcal{Y}} f_2(x, y) \}$ denote the follower's set of best-responses when the leader plays $x$.
+In the hierarchical model, the leader selects a strategy first, and the follower selects the best response to the leader's strategy.
+Thus, the natural solution concept in the hierarchical play is the Stackelberg equilibrium, in which the leader chooses a strategy that maximizes its payoff under the follower's best response. \begin{definition}[Stackelberg Equilibrium (SE) \cite{simaan1973stackelberg}] Let the set $\text{BR}(x) =\{ y \mid f_2(x,y) =\max_{y' \in \mathcal{Y}} f_2(x, y') \}$ denote the follower's set of best-responses when the leader plays $x$.
 A joint strategy $(x^*, y^*) \in \mathcal{X} \times \mathcal{Y}$ is a \textit{Stackelberg equilibrium} if $y^* \in \text{BR}(x^*)$ and

 for all $x \in \mathcal{X}$.
-Furthermore, such an $x^*$ is called a \textit{Stackelberg solution} for the leader. \end{definition} Recent work~\citep{jin2020local, fiez2019stackelberg} has shown that the hierarchical model can be applied to differentiable games as well.
+Such an $x^*$ is a \textit{Stackelberg solution} for the leader. \end{definition} Note that for the SE to be well-defined, the follower must have a tie-breaking mechanism, and definition~\ref{def:stackelberg} assumes that the follower breaks ties so as to minimize the leader's payoffs.
+Therefore, a Stackelberg solution maximizes the leader's worst-case payoff assuming the follower will act rationally, and in zero-sum games the Stackelberg solution guarantees the leader will receive at least its security value.
+Recent work~\citep{jin2020local, fiez2019stackelberg} has shown that the hierarchical model can be applied to differentiable games as well.
 While a differentiable game may possess no Nash equilibria, a Stackelberg equilibrium will always exist so long as the strategy spaces $\mathcal{X}$ and $\mathcal{Y}$ are compact~\citep[Theorem~4.8 \& Chapter~4.9]{bacsar1998dynamic}.
-Note that Definition~\ref{def:stackelberg} assumes that the follower breaks ties so as to minimize the leader's payoffs.
-Therefore, a Stackelberg solution maximizes the leader's worst-case payoff assuming the follower will act rationally, and so in zero-sum games the Stackelberg solution guarantees the leader will receive at least its security value.
-Procedures based on the hierarchical model have proven successful in training generative adversarial networks~\cite{fiez2020implicit, metz2017unrolled} and actor--critic methods~\cite{zheng2022stackelberg}.
+Algorithms based on the hierarchical model have proven successful in training generative adversarial networks~\cite{fiez2020implicit, metz2017unrolled} and actor--critic methods~\cite{zheng2022stackelberg}.